edissyum/opencaptureformem/README.md

     - Do not process date when difference between date found and today date is older than timeDelta. -1 to disable it
     - Uppercase the subject automatically
   - OCForMaarch_**process_name**
-     - Default metadata to insert documents (type_id, status, typist, priority, format, category_id and destination)
+     - Default metadata to insert documents (doctype, status, typist, priority, format, model_id and destination)

 ## Apache modifications
 In case some big files would be sent, you have to increase the **post_max_size** parameter on the following file